hgmnz/practiceovertheory/source/_posts/2011-09-07-you-should-work-for-these-guys.markdown

 A highly responsive non-trivial app with a very clean code base and beautiful design.

-The future holds a mobile app, web service integrations and improvements to the current code base.
+The future holds a mobile app, web service integrations and ongoing maintenance to the current code base.

 If you live in the Boston area, you should apply.
 If you don't, you should move here.
-[Right here](http://thoughtbot.com/jobs/iora/developer/)
+[Right here](http://thoughtbot.com/jobs/iora/developer/).